 Interstitial Lung Disease

-HYCAMTIN has been associated with reports of interstitial lung disease (ILD), some of which have been fatal [see ADVERSE REACTIONS].
-Underlying risk factors include history of ILD, pulmonary fibrosis, lung cancer, thoracic exposure to radiation, and use of pneumotoxic drugs and/or colony stimulating factors.
-Patients should be monitored for pulmonary symptoms indicative of interstitial lung disease (e.g., cough, fever, dyspnea, and/or hypoxia), and HYCAMTIN should be discontinued if a new diagnosis of ILD is confirmed.
+Interstitial lung disease (ILD), including fatalities, has occurred with HYCAMTIN.
+Underlying risk factors include history of ILD, pulmonary fibrosis, lung cancer, thoracic radiation, and use of pneumotoxic drugs and/or colony stimulating factors.
+Monitor patients for pulmonary symptoms indicative of ILD (e.g., cough, fever, dyspnea, and/or hypoxia), and discontinue HYCAMTIN if a new diagnosis of ILD is confirmed.

-HYCAMTIN can cause fetal harm when administered to a pregnant woman.
+Based on animal data, HYCAMTIN can cause fetal harm when administered to a pregnant woman.
 Topotecan caused embryolethality, fetotoxicity, and teratogenicity in rats and rabbits when administered during organogenesis.
-There are no adequate and well controlled studies of HYCAMTIN in pregnant women.
-If this drug is used during pregnancy, or if a patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus [see Use In Specific Populations, Pregnancy].
+Advise females of reproductive potential to use effective contraception during treatment and for at least 1 month after the last dose of HYCAMTIN.
+Advise women of the potential risk to a fetus [see Use in Specific Populations].

-Carcinogenicity testing of topotecan has not been done.
-Nevertheless, topotecan is known to be genotoxic to mammalian cells and is a probable carcinogen.
+Carcinogenicity testing of topotecan has not been performed.
+Topotecan is known to be genotoxic to mammalian cells and is a probable carcinogen.
 Topotecan was mutagenic to L5178Y mouse lymphoma cells and clastogenic to cultured human lymphocytes with and without metabolic activation.
 It was also clastogenic to mouse bone marrow.
 Topotecan did not cause mutations in bacterial cells.

-Topotecan given to female rats prior to mating at a dose of 1.4 mg/m² IV (about 3/5th of the oral clinical dose on a mg/m² basis) caused superovulation possibly related to inhibition of follicular atresia.
+Topotecan given to female rats prior to mating at a dose of 1.4 mg/m² IV (about equal to the clinical dose on a mg/m² basis) caused superovulation possibly related to inhibition of follicular atresia.
 This dose given to pregnant female rats also caused increased pre-implantation loss.
-Studies in dogs given 0.4 mg/m² IV (about 1/6th the oral clinical dose on a mg/m² basis) of topotecan daily for a month suggest that treatment may cause an increase in the incidence of multinucleated spermatogonial giant cells in the testes.
+Studies in dogs given 0.4 mg/m² IV (about 0.25 times the clinical dose on a mg/m² basis) of topotecan daily for a month suggest that treatment may cause an increase in the incidence of multinucleated spermatogonial giant cells in the testes.
 Topotecan may impair fertility in women and men.

 Use In Specific Populations